awesomemotive/WP-Mail-SMTP/readme.txt

 13. Email Alerts - Get notified about failed emails (Pro)

 == Changelog ==

+= 3.6.1 - 2022-10-06 =
+- Added: The `wp_mail` function call backtrace to the Debug Events if the "Debug Email Sending" option is enabled.
+- Added: Plugin's DB tables re-creation process in WP Site Health.
+- Added: Debug Events retention period setting.
+- Changed: Updated the list of conflicting plugins (added Zoho Mail).
+- Changed: Improved conflicting plugins' admin notices (display multiple at once)
+- Changed: Switched to the WP Core function `is_email` for verifying email addresses.
+- Changed: Improved the detection if `wp_mail` function is overwritten.
+- Fixed: Gmail mailer not using the correct From Email Address in Domain Checker.
+- Fixed: Setup Wizard steps navigation, when going backwards.

 = 3.5.2 - 2022-08-17 =
 - Fixed: The check if `wp_mail` function is overwritten on Windows servers.